 ABOUT THE PIKES PEAK INTERNATIONAL HILL CLIMB

 First staged in 1916, the Pikes Peak International Hill Climb is the second oldest race in America.
 The invitation-only event, often referred to as The Race to the Clouds is held annually on the last Sunday of June on Pikes Peak – America’s Mountain, near Colorado Springs, Colorado, USA.
 The famous 12.42-mile (20 km) course consists of 156 turns, boasts an elevation gain of 4,725 feet (1,440 m), and reaches a finish line at 14,115 feet (4,302 m) above sea level.
-The PPIHC’s automobile categories feature a wide variety of vehicles representing multiple forms of motorsport; everything from production-based Time Attack challengers to purpose-built Open Wheel racers and state-of-the-art Unlimited vehicles take on America’s Mountain pursuing victory.
-The 100th Running of this iconic motorsport event will take place on June 26, 2022.
+The PPIHC’s six race divisions feature a wide variety of vehicles – from production-based Time Attack challengers to purpose-built Open Wheel racers and state-of-the-art Unlimited vehicles.
+The current race record was set in 2018 by Romain Dumas and Volkswagen in the all-electric I.D.
+R Pikes Peak – 07:57.148.

 Contact: